Ekaterina-Koulakova/ekaterinakoulak/README.md

-Alo, my name is **Ekaterina (Katya) Koulakova** and I am currently a Research Associate at the NYU Neuroscience Institute.
+Hello, my name is **Ekaterina (Katya) Koulakova** and I am currently a Research Associate at the NYU Neuroscience Institute.

 #### Educational Background